rajeswarithota1715/ArgoCD/diffing Caustomization.md

     * RFC6902 JSON patches at a specific JSON path (json pointers)
     * JQ path expressions.
     * Ignore differences from fields owned by specific managers defined in metadata.managedFields.

+ Will ignore differences between live and desired states during the diff.his will ignore differences in spec.replicasfor all deployments for this application.
 <pre>
 apiVersion: argoproj.io/v1alpha1
 kind: Application